EWeinstein/causal-tcrs/README.md

 ## Installation

-The package can be installed by running from the project directory
+The package can be installed in a `python=3.11` virtual environment by running from the project directory

 ```
 pip install CausalReceptors
 ```

-**Dependencies**: `pyproject.toml` specifies the dependency versions that were used for the experiments in the paper (under `[project] dependencies`), but also allows for compatible releases.
+**Dependencies**: `pyproject.toml` specifies exactly the dependency versions that were used for the experiments in the paper (under `[project] dependencies`), but also allows for compatible releases.
 The code has not been tested with other versions of these packages.

 ## Data